What is a CAC?

 What do CACs do?

-CACs foster collaboration and communication amongst agencies, minimize the number of times that children are interviewed, and provide a swift and sensitive, and culturally- competent coordinated response to child victims and witnesses.
+CACs foster collaboration and communication amongst agencies, minimize the number of times that children are interviewed, and provide a swift and sensitive, and culturally-responsive coordinated response to child victims and witnesses.

 Why are CACs important?